MicrosoftDocs/cpp-docs/docs/c-language/static-assert-c.md

 ### Parameters

 *constant-expression*\
 An integral constant expression that can be evaluated at compile time.
 If the evaluated expression is zero (false), the *string-literal* parameter is displayed and the compilation fails with an error.
-If the expression is nonzero (true), then there is no effect.
+If the expression is nonzero (true), then there's no effect.

 *string-literal*\
 The message to display if the *constant-expression* evaluates to zero (false).
 The message is a string of characters using the [base character set](../c-language/ascii-character-set.md) of the compiler; that is, not [multibyte or wide characters](../c-language/multibyte-and-wide-characters.md).